26th November, 2013 - Posted by Lia - No Comments

 11th March, 2013 - Posted by Lia - No Comments

-So you have finally decided to get engaged and are planning your wedding and have bought the perfect wedding engagement rings from 77 Diamonds and now you are ready to plan your Honeymoon in one of the most beautiful places on earth.
+So you have finally decided to get engaged and are planning your wedding and have bought the perfect wedding engagement rings and now you are ready to plan your Honeymoon in one of the most beautiful places on earth.

 The Polynesian Island of Tahiti inspires thoughts of turquoise colored seas, bright blue skies and Gauguin’s brilliant color palette.
 With the island’s immaculate beaches and drastic mountain peaks, it’s easy to see why Tahiti is gaining in popularity as an important wedding destination.
 Anyway, here is our mini-guide to get you started on where to get hitched in Tahiti.